HerrMotz/knowledge-graphs-ss25/week3/README.md

 ```

 ## File Descriptions
+After I made the change of the "integration of tabular data step", I was able to make more advanced queries in this step.

-There are two directories containing the same set of files:
+Therefore, I have now two directories containing queries:
-- `after_improvement/` contains the files after the improvements
+- `after_improvement/` contains the queries/results after the improvements
-- `before_improvement/` contains the files before the improvements
+- `before_improvement/` before the improvements.

-The following table is true for both subdirectories:
+I only posted changed queries in the `after_improvement/` directory.
+These are "average price of a pizza margherita" and "pizza without tomato".

 | File                                                                                 | Description                                                                                                                             |
 |--------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|